jamesg545454/Track-Actions/README.md

 # Track-Actions
 Adding new actions to Studio One as described below.

-To compile this kind of package, zip up all of the files and changed the extender to **.package** and put it the Studio One 3\Scripts folder and restart Studio One.
+**Installation:** To compile this kind of package, zip up all of the files and changed the extender to **.package** and put it the Studio One 3\Scripts folder and restart Studio One although the  **trackactions.package** file is already here in the repository.

 **Fade at Split**
 Fading out and in at a clip split point based on custom fade settings.
 This works from right to left because the selected clip after a split defaults to the clip to the right of the split.
 If using it manually on an existing split, select the clip on the right.